Should You Use A Fitness and Activity Monitors? Are they Effective and worth your money? If Yes, Which One Is The Best One?

 TomTom Spark features a heart rate monitor which monitors the heart rate by using LED light along with measuring the changes in your blood flow.
 The device offers you multiple heart rate training zones which mainly include sprint, fat burn, speed, endure, etc. that can be selected according to your preference.
 The GPS of TomTom Spark works with only outdoor activities such as running or cycling whereas gym, treadmill or freestyle are tracked by hand movements using a 3-axis accelerometer present in the watch.
 The battery life of TomTom spark lasts up to 5 days depending on your usage.

 - TomTom Spark Cardio+music has built-in storage for music.

 - It can easily pair with Bluetooth Smart sensors.

 - The slim design offers multi-sport functionality.

 - It has a built-in heart rate monitor and GPS.

 - TomTom Spark Cardio+music lack GPS when swimming.

 - It can set only one alarm.

-- Featured rich fitness tracker with most of the features in modern trackers.
+- Featured rich activity tracker with most of the features in modern trackers.

 - Reliable heart rate monitor with resting heart rate monitoring and 24/7 monitoring.